Know all about the importance of self-care? I have some handy tips sprinkled all throughout this whole post that I feel are really helpful.

 And it's so hard to relax and not think about all the things we need to get done.

-It eventually becomes awkward and uncomfortable to even recognize what we want, what makes us happy or even feel comfortable being the one to make even simple choices.
+It eventually becomes awkward and uncomfortable to even recognize what we want, what makes us happy, or even feel comfortable being the one to make even simple choices.

 Like the joke asking women where they want to eat.
 "I don't know, where do you want to eat?"